wely/DevCamp/HOL/java/modern-cloud-apps/README.md

 ## Exercise 2: Add a caching layer
 Querying our API is a big step forward, but querying a cache would increase performance and limit the load on our API.
 Azure offers a managed (PaaS) service called [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/).

-We deployed an instance of Azure Redis Cache in the ARM Template, but need to add application logic
+We deployed an instance of Azure Redis Cache in the ARM Template, but need to add application logic.
+Spring has great support for caching, and can easily use Azure Redis Cache to hold the data.
-* First, check the cache to see if a set of incidents is available
-* If not, query the API
-* Cache response from API
-* Set cached response to expire after 60 seconds

 1. First, let's add our Redis information to local environment variables.
 In the [Azure Portal](https://portal.azure.com) navigate to the Resource Group and select the Redis instance.